My latest essay on Jews in modern militaries, a short piece – and illustrated to boot! – in the Association for Jewish Studies *Perspectives*:

 A distinguished academic who has vigorously opposed academic boycotts of Israel and a veteran senior administrator in American Jewish organisational life have protested the decision by the University of Southampton to cancel a planned academic conference challenging the legitimacy of the state of Israel under international law.
 They have sent a letter in this regard to the Vice Chancellor of the University and published the letter in Inside Higher Education.
 The link to the letter may be found at http://jkrfoundation.org/british-university-shouldnt-cancel-anti-israel-conference/.
-I have reproduced the letter below and hope that those who read this blog will consider its arguments carefully and, if they are so moved, distribute the link to others.
+I have also reproduced the letter below.

 Dear Vice Chancellor Nutbeam,